Zero-Shot Transferable Solution Method for Parametric Optimal Control Problems: Numerical Experiments

 To demonstrate the breadth and generalizability of our approach, we evaluate two categories of optimal control problems differentiated by the source of task variability: changes in the terminal cost and changes in the running cost.
 The former is illustrated with a linear 2D trajectory planning problem (\Cref{sec:example_2d}) and a 12D quadcopter problem with nonlinear dynamics (\Cref{sec:example_quad}).
 The latter, motivated by scenarios such as varying terrain and obstacles, is examined through two problems based on a nonlinear bicycle model (\Cref{sec:example_bike}).
 Together, these examples span low and high state dimensions as well as linear and nonlinear dynamics, providing extensive verification of our method.

 Our FE implementation closely follows~\cite{ingebrand2025functionencodersprincipledapproach}.
 We use multi-head, multi-layer perceptrons (MLPs) for basis function parameterization.
-Exact training details vary depending on the example.
-For data preparation and ground truth comparison we rely on standard discretization-based open-loop solvers using SciPy or CasADi~\cite{Andersson2018}.
-Our code is implemented in PyTorch~\cite{paszke2019pytorch} and will be released upon publication.
+Exact training details vary for each example.
+Default regularization is set to $0.001$.
+For data preparation and ground truth comparison we rely on discretization-based open-loop solvers using SciPy or CasADi~\cite{Andersson2018}.
+Our code is implemented in PyTorch~\cite{paszke2019pytorch} and can be found \href{https://github.com/XJ-LI/FE_OC.git}{here}.
 All experiments were conducted on an NVIDIA A100 GPU.